Skip to main content

 front/dist

-At this point, if you want to run it without docker, you can follow the instructions here: https://gitlab.com/geogirafe/gg-sample
+If you want to run it without Docker, follow the instructions here: https://gitlab.com/geogirafe/gg-sample

 Build Geogirafe with Docker

-In your existing Dockerfile, before the last image (usually called gmf_config), add a step with the build of Geogirafe and copy the resulting assets in the config image.
-Lines that must be added are highlighted below.
+In your existing Dockerfile, before the last image (usually called gmf_config), add a build step for Geogirafe and copy the resulting assets into the config image.
+The lines to add are highlighted below.

 /Dockerfile